adifeb/AI-SOC-CoPilot/README.md

-An AI-powered Security Operations Center (SOC) CoPilot that ingests security logs, summarizes alerts, maps activity to **MITRE ATT&CK** through LLM reasoning, assesses the threat, suggests triage steps, and generates a professional incident report — running entirely on a **local** model
+An AI-powered Security Operations Center (SOC) CoPilot that ingests security logs, summarizes alerts, maps activity to **MITRE ATT&CK** through LLM reasoning, assesses the threat, suggests triage steps, and generates a incident report — running entirely on a **local** model

 > See [`SPECIFICATION.md`](SPECIFICATION.md) for the full design specification.